genielabs/homegenie-packages/packages/README.md

-# Welcome to the Homegenie Package Repository
+# Welcome to the HomeGenie Package Repository

 A collection of user-contributed Automation Programs, Widgets and MIG Interfaces for extending HomeGenie functionalities.